vascogrilo/LDE/README.md

 -----------------

  * Clone the repository
- * Under the 'server' folder run the command 'sbt run'
+ * Under the 'server' folder run the command 'sbt run' or 'sudo sbt run'
  * Open up a new browser at http://localhost:8080/scala
  * Evaluate the code by pressing Ctrl+S